 RETASTE: I don't know what it is with this whisky.
 Some nights, nobody is impressed.
 Others, everyone is impressed.
 What that says to me is that this single malt is highly dependent on what precedes it -- now, any whisky can actually have that quality, so that's not a fair thing to say really -- but somehow, Laphroaig 30 seems to suffer disproportionately from that effect.
 When this stuff is good, it's exceptional.
 The fruit is definitely what's at the forefront here.
 Nectarines, tangerines, peaches, stuff like that.
 Lightly floral and maybe herbal aspects too.
 Gentle smoke comes in as a background effect.
 It all goes down so nicely, riding a silky mouthfeel.
 Get it while you can!
 A-

 N: Stewed fruits, sweet syrup, candied apples, ripe strawberries, black cherries and black tea.
-A very delicate nose that makes me think of fresh backed warm pie
+A very delicate nose that makes me think of fresh baked warm pie

 P: Oily mouthfeel.
-Black tea, sweet fruits but not overly so.
+Black tea, sweet fruits (but not cloying).
 The peat and brine sneak up after the sweetness and is not very pronounced.

 F: Mints and eucalyptus but does get a bit rubbery

 Tasted blind against 16 other Phroaigs and this was my second favorite, beaten (just barely) by a younger cadenhead sherry phroaig.
 Not your traditional peat monster with the big medicinal notes.
-The sherry and peat combination is always welcome.
-B+/A-
+The sherry fruit and peat combination works beautifully here